Requirements for the Major in Music

 Private lessons in voice and a variety of instruments are available, with or without academic credit (see Music 091, 191).
 Music 153, 154, or 181 fulfills the co-requisite for graded credit in Music 191 and 193.
 Fees for lessons, billed through the College business office, depend upon the number of credits elected; consult the Music Department for specific charges.
 By electing any applied music, the student incurs a responsibility for the appropriate fee.
 Students electing Music 091 or 191 or taking extracurricular instruction must consult the applied music coordinator.
 Individual lessons/times are scheduled in consultation with the appropriate applied music associate.

 Instruction in applied music is also available in January and may satisfy a January Program requirement; no academic credit for applied music may be earned in January.
 Music majors, beginning in the first semester of their sophomore year, are eligible for six semesters of subsidized instruction in applied music (Music 191 for two credits) in the instrument of their choice provided they continue to make satisfactory progress in the major.
 Majors in good standing are also eligible for an additional four semesters of subsidized instruction on a second instrument; however, the College will not fund more than two instruments per semester.
+Subsidies are not available for non-credit lessons.

 Chair, Associate Professor Jonathan Hallstrom